Tendinopathy is a broadly defined as a painful condition occurring in and around tendons in response to overuse or under-preparation.

 Worth Noting Limitations

-- Exercise dose across studies is poorly reported making firm conclusions challenging.
+- Exercise dose across studies is poorly reported, making firm conclusions challenging.

 - Intensity was binary categorized as bodyweight or above bodyweight